Designations Congruent with Things: Chapter 13

 Hermann stews in aggrieved silence.

-Newt also stews in silence, except his is more grimly contemplative than aggrieved, trying to figure out what exactly it is that Hermann is freaking out about in the abstract and also in detail, and turning up the usual array of suspects—death, bureaucratic violence, Newt being inconsiderate, disorganization both in his world and in his brain—and, finally, just silently wishing for his glasses, because visual cues wouldn’t hurt, wouldn't go amiss in this current scenario, no they would not.
+Newt also stews in silence, except his is more grimly contemplative than aggrieved, trying to figure out why Hermann’s freaking out in the abstract but also in particular and in detail.
+He turns up the usual array of suspects: death, bureaucratic violence, Newt being inconsiderate, disorganization in his world and in his brain.
+Finally, he starts silently wishing for his glasses, because visual cues wouldn’t hurt, wouldn't go amiss in this current scenario, no they would not.

 He tries not to fidget.